 [Section 158I inserted by No. 42 of 2004 s.
 119.]

 158J.
-Cessation of payments
+When payments for programs cease

 Payments in respect of a worker’s participation in a specialised retraining program cease from the date on which an event referred to in section 158A(3)(a) to (e) occurs in respect of a claim for the injury concerned.